sigp/lighthouse/book/src/advanced_database.md

 once per year.
 To reconstruct a particular state, Lighthouse fetches the last snapshot prior to that state, and then applies several _layers_ of diffs.
-For example, to access a state from November 2022, we might fetch the yearly snapshot for the start of 2022, then apply a monthly diff to jump to November, and then further more granular diffs to reach the particular week, day and epoch desired.
+For example, to access a state from November 2022, we might fetch the yearly snapshot for the start of 2022, then apply a monthly diff to jump to November, and then more granular diffs to reach the particular week, day and epoch desired.
 Usually for the last stretch between the start of the epoch and the state requested, some blocks will be _replayed_.